Let’s recap a bit to understand the first about API before going in detail about the types of API.

 REST APIs are best for unwavering quality and adaptability.

-The reasons why you might need to fabricate an API to be RESTful on the grounds that it incorporates asset impediments, fewer security necessities, program customer similarity, discoverability, information wellbeing, and adaptability.
+The reasons why you might need to fabricate an API to be RESTful is because it incorporates asset impediments, fewer security necessities, program customer similarity, discoverability, information wellbeing, and adaptability.

 What does stateless mean in REST?